openharmony/third_party_gn/docs/reference.md

   specifying the intended location of the output file.

   The `output_conversion` variable specified the format to write the value.
-See `gn help output_conversion`.
+See `gn help io_conversion`.

-  One of `contents` or `data_keys` must be specified; use of `data` will write the contents of that value to file, while use of `data_keys` will trigger a metadata collection walk based on the dependencies of the target and the optional values of the `rebase` and `walk_keys` variables.
+  One of `contents` or `data_keys` must be specified; use of `contents` will write the contents of that value to file, while use of `data_keys` will trigger a metadata collection walk based on the dependencies of the target and the optional values of the `rebase` and `walk_keys` variables.
 See `gn help metadata`.

   Collected metadata, if specified, will be returned in postorder of